Yelena Bonner: Activism

 In December 1986, Gorbachev allowed Sakharov and Bonner to return to Moscow.
 Following Sakharov's death on 14 December 1989, she established the Andrei Sakharov Foundation, and the Sakharov Archives in Moscow.
 In 1993, she donated Sakharov papers in the West to Brandeis University in the U.S.; in 2004 they were turned over to Harvard University.
 Bonner remained outspoken on democracy and human rights in Russia and worldwide.
 She joined the defenders of the Russian parliament during the August Coup and supported Boris Yeltsin during the constitutional crisis in early 1993.

 In 1994, outraged by what she called "genocide of the Chechen people", Bonner resigned from Yeltsin's Human Rights Commission and was an outspoken opponent to Russian armed involvement in Chechnya and critical of the Kremlin for allegedly returning to KGB-style authoritarianism under Vladimir Putin.
-She was also critical of the international "quartet" two-state solution to the Israel-Palestinian conflict and has expressed fears about the rise of anti-semitism in Europe.
+She was also critical of the international "quartet" two-state solution to the Israel-Palestinian conflict and expressed fears about the rise of antisemitism in Europe.
 In 1999, Yelena Bonner received the Truman-Reagan Medal of Freedom.

 Bonner was among the 34 first signatories of the online anti-Putin manifesto "Putin must go", published 10 March 2010.
 Her signature was the first.